 Boulder’s only Hare Krishna temple recently shut down due to lack of funds, but they promise to be back.

-The movement has new life breathing into it thanks to ‘krishna-core’ a spiritual extension of the ‘straight-edge’ hard-core music scene which advocates living a ‘straight’ life by abstaining from drugs and alcohol, and for most, illicit sex and meat-eating.
+The movement has new life thanks to ‘krishna-core’ a spiritual extension of the ‘straight-edge’ hard-core music scene which advocates living a ‘straight’ life by abstaining from drugs and alcohol, and for most, illicit sex and meat-eating.

 The most well-known krishna-core bands, Shelter, 108, and the Cro-Mags have appeared on MTV.